saverio-negro/coffee-machine-app/README.md

 <hr>

 <p>
   Are you a coffee lover?
-The kind of person who can't kick-start its day without having loaded up its coffee machine?
+The kind of person who can't kick-start its day without having loaded up their coffee machine?
 Then, that's the app you were looking for! ☕️👨🏻‍💻
 </p>

 <p>